Repeat Customers: Loyal or Merely Owing to Debt of Gratitude?

-Rogers and Peppers wrote that the effectiveness of marketing in the IDIC model with the emphasis on DIFFERENTIATING clients revolve around knowing the WANTS and NEEDS of a target customer.
+Rogers and Peppers wrote that the effectiveness of marketing in the IDIC model with the emphasis on DIFFERENTIATING clients revolves around knowing the WANTS and NEEDS of a target customer.
 The wealth of information on and familiarity with a specific client is tantamount to knowing what is the best possible approach to establishing a working relationship of mutual trust with the target.
-The key words are: amount of information, familiarity, and relationship.
+The keywords are amount of information, familiarity, and relationship.

 In an interview with client doctors closely related to the researchers, the following information was gathered.
 While others perceive that actions by pharmaceutical representatives may or may not be unethical, the data below is presented straight from the respondents.

-The procedure is a narration of doctors.
+The procedure is a narration by doctors.
 Starting from the initial point of contact to the possibility of earning loyalty, it illustrates how, why, and what marketing strategies were, are, or have been employed to secure a client doctor.
-Remember that the end goal of pharmas is not just to have a one-time deal or prescription but to elevate the degree of relationship to appoint of mutual trust and interactive, iterative, beneficial working activity.
+Remember that the end goal of pharma is not just to have a one-time deal or prescription but to elevate the degree of relationship to appoint mutual trust and interactive, iterative, beneficial working activity.

-The ideal current set up in winning client doctor’s loyalty is shown in the following steps below.
-This may not be the common method between reps and client doctors but it will serve as the basis as to how loyalty is perceived and developed ideally in the relationship according to the respondents.
+The ideal current setup for winning a client doctor’s loyalty is shown in the following steps below.
+This may not be the common method between reps and client doctors but it will serve as the basis for how loyalty is perceived and developed ideally in the relationship according to the respondents.

 The Ethical Marketing Procedure:

-STEP 1: Reps would ask for a schedule with the client doctor(s)
+STEP 1: Reps would ask for a schedule with the client's doctor(s)

-STEP 2: Reps show researches and findings proving that their new drug is better than the prevailing medicine in the market.
-If the doctor were half-convinced (will try the new drug for no specific length of time and seems to show no interest for a follow-up), reps would ask for another schedule with the client doctor.
-In this next schedule, the reps will be bringing the pharma’s consultant to convince the client(s).
+STEP 2: Reps show research and findings proving that their new drug is better than the prevailing medicine in the market.
+If the doctor were half-convinced (will try the new drug for no specific length of time and seems to show no interest in a follow-up), reps would ask for another schedule with the client's doctor.
+In this next schedule, the reps will be bringing the pharma consultant to convince the client(s).

-NOTE: If the client doctor is convinced, he/she will prescribe the new drug to patients for a specified period.
+NOTE: If the client's doctor is convinced, he/she will prescribe the new drug to patients for a specified period.
 The doctor then assesses if the claims are true.
-Should they be true, the client doctor begins to ask for more relevant researches pertaining to new and better drugs being offered by the reps.
+Should they be true, the client's doctor begins to ask for more relevant research pertaining to new and better drugs being offered by the reps.

 STEP 3: Client doctor agrees to prescribe and assess if the new drug is indeed better than the prevailing medicine.
 He/She will monitor, interview, and analyze patients’ development following the usage of the new drug.

 STEP 4.
-Client doctor sees better results, thus asks for more researches and findings of other newer drugs offered by the reps.
+Client doctor sees better results, and thus asks for more research and findings of other newer drugs offered by the reps.

-STEP 5: More and more types and varieties of drugs from the reps’ pharma are now prescribed by the client doctor.
+STEP 5: More and more types and varieties of drugs from the reps’ pharma are now prescribed by the client's doctor.